Expert weighs in after 5.6 magnitude Lake Taupō quake

 Will Taupō's volcanic alert level be affected?

-Taupō's volcanic alert level is currently at one, "minor volcanic unrest", out of a possible six.
+Taupō's volcanic alert level is currently at one, "minor volcanic unrest".
+There are six possible levels, from zero to five inclusive.

 Asked if that was likely to be affected by last night's tremor, Sherburn said: "I think probably not".